F5Networks/f5-cloud-failover-extension/docs/revision-history.rst

         - Description
         - Date

+      * - 1.7
+        - Updated the documentation for Cloud Failover Extension with the following changes: |br| • Updated the :ref:`troubleshooting` section.
+        - 07-30-20

       * - 1.6
         - Updated the documentation for Cloud Failover Extension with the following changes: |br| • Updated the :ref:`aws-diagram` and :ref:`aws-example`.
         - 07-16-20